 Student Identity Verification Policy

-Genesis University students are provided a unique user name and password for accessing the student information system (SIS), and the virtual campus (LMS) for course work and submitting assignments.
+Students are required to submit identification as part of the enrollment process.
+Genesis University students are also provided a unique username and password for accessing the student information system (SIS), and the virtual campus (LMS) for course work and submitting assignments.
 Students are also required to take proctored examinations or assessments during their program.

 Genesis University is committed to complying with all applicable provisions of the Americans with Disabilities Act of 1990 (“ADA”).
 Genesis University does not discriminate against any qualified applicant because of such individual’s disability or perceived disability.
 In keeping with ADA, the regulations in 29 CFR Part 1630 (1992), and the Rehabilitation Act of 1973 (Section 504), Genesis University will provide reasonable academic accommodations for students who provide formal documentation outlining their disabilities and their reasonable and appropriate requests.
 It is the student’s responsibility to seek available assistance and to make individual needs known to the Dean at the time of enrollment or as the need arises.
 Documentation to support the disability must be provided at the time of the request.
 Information regarding a student’s disability remains confidential.